 What to pack for Boots and Hearts is a question everyone has.
-I have only missed one Boots and Hearts Country Music Festival in the past seven years and I’ve become a pro as I have overpacked and underpacked.
+I have only missed one Boots and Hearts Country Music Festival since its inception, and I’ve become a pro at packing, as I have overpacked and underpacked.
 Remember, there is NO Electricity and NO Fires allowed.

 What to Pack for Boots and Hearts 2019

 - A tent.
 Well that’s obvious isn’t it?

 - Camping chairs or something to sit and relax on.
 Make sure it’s comfy, because you’ll be standing a lot.
 Check out this countrified comfy camping chair on Amazon.

 - Large cooler – pack up your food and drinks in one easy cooler.
 This is a great product that worked for me!
 The Coleman 100QT Wheeled Xtreme guarantees you the pleasure of keeping food and drinks cold, a place to put drinks, and an extra seating place if you meet some friends.
 I kid you not.
 I had to buy 2 extra bags of ice over four days.

 - If I was in general camping I’d be a little skeptical of bringing something of this value.
 For those who love a hot meal, I recommend the Coleman NXT Standup Propane Grill.
 Very easy to pack and with no picnic table, you’re able to BBQ without killing your back.
 Propane container must not exceed 1 pound.
 Max (3) 1 pound containers per campsite